restrellado/website/content/authors/admin/_index.md

 - Visitors
 ---

 I work at the San Diego South County SELPA, where I design solutions to help school districts build equitable systems for students with disabilities.
-This is my personal website, where I write about data work, education and other projects I'm working on.
+This is my personal website, where I write about data work, education and other projects.

+I'm writing a new book called *The K--12 Educator's Data Guidebook: Reimagining Practical Data Use in Schools*.
+It will be out in late 2021 through Routledge.

+The book includes practical data activities for K--12 educators, but you don't have to wait until it comes out to get them.
+I email a new activity every two weeks to community members.
+[Use this link to subscribe](https://mailchi.mp/25cd9ce3ce44/k12-educators-data-activities) and you'll get your first one this Monday.

+Follow me on [Instagram](https://www.instagram.com/accounts/edit/) for more book updates, writing tips, and data work.